univention/office365/doc/README-code.md

 * the Azure Application manifest

 The manifest is downloaded by the user from their Azure application.
 The manifest contains, among other things, permissions for the application.
-The function *def transform* in azure_auth.py appends needed permissions to the manifest, which is then reuploaded by the user.
+The function *def transform* in azure_auth.py appends needed permissions to the manifest, which is then re-uploaded by the user.
 This includes permissions for the Azure Active Directory Graph API (resourceAppId: 00000002-0000-0000-c000-000000000000) and the Microsoft Graph API (resourceAppId: 00000003-0000-0000-c000-000000000000).
 The permissions will be displayed in the *API permissions* Tab in the Azure Portal.